 Read article – An article that mentions that David Jevsevar, chair and associate professor of orthopedics, served on a panel to discuss the importance of personalized therapy and shared decision-making in patients with knee osteoarthritis.

 In the News

-Read article – Quotes Stewart Tepper, professor of neurology, in an article about a study on an oral gepant drug for migraine treatment.
-Tepper was not involved in the study.
+Read article – Quotes Stewart Tepper, professor of neurology, in an article about how the FDA recently approved Vyepti, the first IV calcitonin gene-related peptide blocker for migraine prevention in adults.

-Read article – Cites a study conducted by researchers at The Dartmouth Institute for Health Policy and Clinical Practice that found that the majority of patients with advanced lung and colorectal cancer didn’t understand that chemotherapy was unlikely to cure their cancer.
+Read article – Cites a study conducted by researchers at The Dartmouth Institute for Health Policy and Clinical Practice that demonstrated that there is no relationship (or sometimes an inverse relationship) between health care spending and the quality of care delivered.